 Larry felt an unexplainable compassion for these men.
 He had always been willing to help a stranger in need.
 He did not know what had brought these men here, but obviously they had had a rough morning.
 They looked pretty beat up.
 Maybe they were homeless.

 Larry vaguely remembered news reports from yesterday that were talking about random acts of violence towards people on the streets.
 Maybe these men fell victim to one of those mobs.
 He never paid any attention to the news, though, and he was so upset when they interrupted Wheel of Fortune last night for a breaking news report that he had muted the television while he cleaned his plate off in the kitchen sink.
 The winner for the night was about to guess her finals letters before Vanna revealed them on the board.
 The subject was history and Larry thought he had a good shot at guessing the puzzle correctly since he had a minor in the subject.

 The group of men were still walking around outside apparently begging for change.
 Or help.
 Or something.

 Every time someone came close to them they would hold their arms out and pray for help but everyone avoided them.
 As he continued to watch, a few of the pedestrians even started to harass the group.
 One of them even knocked a man to the ground.
 Larry’s heart ached for the men who were obviously in need of assistance.

 Larry wanted to join the men or find help for them.
 It was obvious the men were hurt and confused.
-All of these people rushing right past them as they pleaded for help.
+These people were rushing right past them as they pleaded for help.
 It made Larry’s blood boil.
 He did not remember ever being this upset.
 Why did these people not stop to listen to these men requests?
 They clearly just wanted to tell them how much they needed help.
 Or was it the other way around?